Skip to content

 kerry lyn simple website example

-Kerry Lyn is a simple website with a large hero image with text and a header with a hamburger menu icon that opens navigation from the right side of the screen.
+Kerry Lyn is a simple website with a large hero image and text.
+The header includes a hamburger menu icon that opens the navigation on the right side of the screen.

-The page has multiple sections with solid color backgrounds and one being a parallax image.
-The video carousel includes some of the other practitioners who Kerry recommends, which is very nice of her.
+The page has multiple sections with solid-color backgrounds, and one uses a parallax image.
+The video carousel includes some other practitioners Kerry recommends, which is very nice of her.

-Note: While your services matter the most, recommending others can show your professionalism.
+Note: While your services are the most important, recommending others can demonstrate your professionalism.

 15. Soilboy